HomePLAB 1Ethics & Law (GMC Guidelines)

 Question 2

-A) Accept the cheque, as it is a gesture of gratitude and not an inducement.
+D) Accept the gift as it is a genuine expression of gratitude from the patient.

 Explanation: This area is hidden for preview users.